The living room was silent with the exception of their disparate breathing and the creaking of the floor.

 Setting an example was always something that we endeavored to do, often without thinking about it.

-Perhaps it was the spirit of repetition that was our Father’s calling card, but we always endeavor to walk that line.
+Perhaps it was the spirit of repetition that was our Father’s calling card, but we always endeavored to walk that line.